arciellabrience/Household-Immunization-Queue-System/README.md

 input, which is enabled via the ticking of the checkboxes, to be revoked.
-This is an additional feature of the program that utilizes a stack data structure, allowing the program to return to its previous state and disregarding the latest entry of the user.
+This is an additional feature of the program that utilizes a stack data structure, allowing the program to return to its previous state and disregarding the latest entry of the user.<br /><br />
 The function for checking the input validity as well as the addition of the valid entries into the directory are both handled by the Submit button.
 The function that corresponds to this